dwjbosman/dwjbosman.github.io.src/content/posts/2018-09-22/index.md

     power2_phase_step      -> 256
     frequency resolution would be: 1/256 -> 0.00390625

 With 7 bits the frequency resolution is still above the target.
 At run-time the frequency of the oscillator can be set by as an integer value by multiplying the target frequency with the scaling factor.
-Eg. to get 440 Hz, the frequency parameter of the osccillator will be set to 440*128 = 56320.
+For example to get 440 Hz, the frequency parameter of the oscillator will be set to 440 * 128 = 56320.

-The combination of the sample_rate and power2_phase_space_size values imply a non-integer phase_step value (174.76...).
-The phase_step value needs to be scaled up to keep accuracy when using it in division.
+The combinations of the sample\_rate and power2\_phase\_space\_size vales imply a non-integer phase\_step value (174.76...).
+The phase\_step value needs to be scaled up to keep accuracy when using it in division.
 To determine the number of bits in the scaling factor first the determine the maximum error introduced by quantisation.

     scaled_phase_step          = trunc(phase_step * phase_step_scaling_factor)
     quantised_phase_step_error = phase_step - scaled_phase_step / phase_step_scaling_factor
     maximum_phase_error        = maximum_frequency * quantised_phase_step_error

-This maximum_error must be below 1.
-So the quantised_phase_step_error must be lower then:
+This maximum\_error must be below 1.
+So the quantised\_phase\_step\_error must be lower then:

     max_quantised_phase_step_error       = 1 / maximum_frequency
     max_quantised_phase_step_error      -> 0.00004166...